Preparing your road trip and wondering what driving in Scotland feels like?

 - In Glasgow there is a large road with many lanes and many exits, so take your time and focus

-- In Edinburgh, the center is quite easy but all around there those big roundabouts which are a bit crazy.
+- In Edinburgh, the center is quite easy but all around there are those big roundabouts which are a bit crazy.
 Don't hesitate to do one more tour before exiting if unsafe

-Driving on Single Track Roads in Scotland
+#9 - Driving on Single lane roads in Scotland

 The main thing to be aware about driving in Scotland is how to drive on single track roads.